nosarthur/nosarthur.github.io/_drafts/crash-course.md

 * simple is better than complex
 * concise is better than verbose
 * concrete is better than abstract
-* intuition is better than rigor
+* intuitive is better than rigorous
-* self-contain is better than referencing
+* self-contained is better than referencing

 ## The ideal reader